• English

 The Comfort Cancellation policy includes :

-• Cancellation of the trip before departure
+• Cancellation of the trip BEFORE departure

 The Comfort Multirisk contract with Sports and Leisure extension includes: